meejah/magic-wormhole-protocols/dilated-file-transfer.md

 )
 ```

-This is encoded to `msgpack` as the following 40 bytes in "hexdump" format (note that when encoded as a wire message, a single 0x01 octet will preceed this):
+This is encoded to `msgpack` as the following 40 bytes in "hexdump" format:

 ```
 00000000  93 af 64 69 72 65 63 74  6f 72 79 2d 6f 66 66 65  |..directory-offe|